 "The Shoah is such a powerful experience, such an unprecedented happening in the history of humanity that there is a temptation to use it for something else," said Sinai Temple's Rabbi David Wolpe, who delivered the keynote address.
 "We remember, because those who died deserve to be remembered."

 -- Danielle Berrin, Contributing Writer

 Gov. Arnold Schwarzenegger and L.A.
 Mayor Antonio Villaraigosa also observed Yom HaShoah at the Simon Wiesenthal Center.
 The two were joined by the center's officials and trustees and other guests to dedicate the Museum of Tolerance's interactive installation recreating Nazi hunter Simon Wiesenthal's office in Vienna.

 The Museum of Tolerance includes artifacts transported from Austria from Wiesenthal's office -- his desk, books and many of the awards and honors he received for his work that contributed to the capture and successful prosecution of more than 1,100 Nazi war criminals, including Adolf Eichmann; Franz Stangl, commandant of Treblinka death camp; and Karl Silberbauer, the Nazi who arrested Anne Frank.
-The exhibition was made possible by a grant from Alan and Susan Casden.
+The exhibition was made possible by a grant from Alan and Susan Casden.-- Staff Report

 We welcome your feedback.